cthing/gradle-property-key-constants/README.md

 - Wait until CI successfully builds the release candidate
 - Verify GitHub Actions build is successful
 - In a browser go to the C Thing Software Jenkins CI page
-- Run the "gradle-property-key-constants-validate" job
+- Run the `gradle-property-key-constants-validate` job
 - Wait until that job successfully completes
-- Run the "gradle-property-key-constants-release" job to release the plugin to the Gradle Plugin Portal
+- Run the `gradle-property-key-constants-release` job to release the plugin to the Gradle Plugin Portal
 - Wait for the plugin to be reviewed and made available by the Gradle team
 - In a browser, go to the project on GitHub
 - Generate a release with the tag `<version>`